Nabi1/Joone_Paris_Interview/README.md

 > Before going further, you should get the provided ACCESS_TOKEN from the last email I sent to Maria R. (Your favorite Talent & Acquisition Specialist).

-> This ACCESS_TOKEN should be stored in a config file like .env (more details in the Usage section)
+> This ACCESS_TOKEN should be stored in a config file like .env (more details in the Usage section).

+## Prerequisite

+You must have [Yarn](https://classic.yarnpkg.com/en/docs/install/#debian-stable) and [Npm](https://www.npmjs.com/get-npm) installed in your machine.

 ## Usage